 - Apply the Pivot table and give a detailed analysis of the database.

-- You can download the workbook and use for your practice purpose.
+- You can download the workbook and use it for your practice purpose.

 This has been a guide to Database in Excel.
 Here we discuss how to create a database in excel with examples and downloadable excel templates.
 You may also look at these useful functions in excel –